Curt Siodmak: Career

 (The last line was changed in the sequels to "And the moon is full and bright".)

 Siodmak's science-fiction novel Donovan's Brain (1942) was a bestseller that was translated into many languages and was adapted for the cinema several times, beginning in 1943 with The Lady and the Monster, then 1953's Donovan's Brain and 1962's The Brain.
 Other films he wrote the screenplays for include Earth vs. the Flying Saucers, I Walked with a Zombie and The Beast with Five Fingers.
 An extensive interview with Siodmak about his career in both Germany and Hollywood is found in Eric Leif Davin's Pioneers of Wonder.
 In the plots of his work, Siodmak utilised the latest scientific findings, combining those with pseudo-scientific motifs like the Jekyll and Hyde complex, the Nazi trauma and the East–West dichotomy.

 In 1998, he won the Berlinale Camera at the 48th Berlin International Film Festival.

+Death

 Siodmak died in his sleep on September 2, 2000, at his home in Three Rivers, California.